Erin Osborne

-Erin Alyse Osborne (born 27 June 1989) is an Australian former cricketer and current cricket coach and commentator, who appeared in 2 Test matches, 60 One Day Internationals and 59 Twenty20 Internationals for Australia between 2009 and 2016.
+Erin Alyce Osborne (born 27 June 1989) is an Australian former cricketer and current cricket coach and commentator, who appeared in 2 Test matches, 60 One Day Internationals and 59 Twenty20 Internationals for Australia between 2009 and 2016.
 An all-rounder, she played as a right-arm off break bowler and right-handed batter.
-She coaches the ACT's female Meteors Development Squad, and is Cricket ACT’s Male Pathway Manager, the first woman to hold the role.
+She coached the ACT's female Meteors Development Squad, and was Cricket ACT’s Male Pathway Manager, the first woman to hold the role.
+She is now currently the head coach of the ACT Meteors.

 She made her international debut in early 2009 after topping the wicket-taking aggregates in her debut season for New South Wales in the WNCL.
 However, she found it difficult to maintain a regular position in the Australian team because of the presence of Shelley Nitschke and Lisa Sthalekar, two spin bowling all-rounders who were ranked in the top ten in the world for both bowling and all-round performance.

 After scoring an unbeaten century for New South Wales at Under-19 level in 2007, Osborne made her WNCL during the 2008–09 season.
 After taking two wickets for 13 runs (2/13) from ten overs on debut, she took three wickets in each of the next two matches.
 She later took 4/18 against Victoria and ended with 15 wickets at 14.20 as New South Wales took out the WNCL.
 Osborne was rewarded with selection for the Rose Bowl series against New Zealand, and took 3/32 in her third match, ending the series with five wickets.
 She was retained for the 2009 World Cup held in Australia, playing in six of the hosts' seven matches.
 She took nine wickets at 19.77.